 List price: 0.99 USD, GBP or EUR

-Buy it at Amazon US, Amazon UK, Amazon France, Amazon Germany, Amazon Italy, Amazon Spain, Amazon Canada, Amazon Brazil, Amazon Japan, Kobo, Barnes & Noble, Apple iTunes, Casa del Libro, W.H.
-Smith, OmniLit/AllRomance e-books, DriveThruFiction and XinXii.
+Buy it at Amazon US, Amazon UK, Amazon France, Amazon Germany, Amazon Italy, Amazon Spain, Amazon Canada, Amazon Australia, Amazon Brazil, Amazon Japan, Amazon India, Amazon Mexico, Kobo, Barnes & Noble, Apple iTunes, Casa del Libro, Libiro, OmniLit/AllRomance e-books, DriveThruFiction and XinXii.

 More formats coming soon.